allinbits/AiB-ATONE-Delegation-Program/README.md

 - **Jan 8, 2025 -** Applications are open

-- **Jan 15, 2025 (11:59pm UTC)  -** Application deadline for AiB ATONE Delegation Program (Cycle 1)
+- **Jan 15, 2025 (11:59pm UTC)  -** Application deadline for AiB ATONE Delegation Program (Cycle 1) - **Deadline extended to Feb 4, 2025.**

-- **Jan 28, 2025 -** Selected validators will be notified and will be required to provide documentation for KYC
+- **Feb 7, 2025 -** Selected validators will be notified and will be required to provide documentation for KYC

-- **Feb 4, 2025 - Feb 11, 2025 -** Selected validators will receive the delegation, upon successful verification and passing the KYC requirements.
+- **Feb 11, 2025 - Feb 18, 2025 -** Selected validators will receive the delegation, upon successful verification and passing the KYC requirements.

 ### Performance Review to ensure accountability and continued contribution